 Love Actually – This may be the ultimate British Christmas film of the modern era, but we do offer one warning: Don't watch it at a family gathering.
 Some scenes are inappropriate for young children, and it's all but guaranteed to create some cringe-y moments in a multi-generational situation.
 This ensemble comedy includes Hugh Grant, Liam Neeson, Bill Nighy, Colin Firth, Emma Thompson, and more.
 Watch on Amazon

 A Christmas Carol – As long as we're talking Scrooge, we can't skip over A Christmas Carol.
 Though not strictly a British production (it was made for TNT), it stars Sir Patrick Stewart and it was filmed in London and Northamptonshire, which makes it British enough for us.
 Watch on Amazon

 The Lion in Winter – It's 1183 AD and King Henry II wants to spend Christmas with his family – but of course, that gets complicated.
 This one's full of history and royal family dysfunction, proving that some things never change.
 Watch on Amazon

 The Holiday – Two women facing an unhappy holiday season decide to swap houses – and end up finding love.
 This one's partially set in California and partially set in an English village.
 Watch on Amazon

 Pirate Radio / The Boat That Rocked – Known as Pirate Radio in the US, this one comes to us from the makers of Love Actually and Notting Hill.
 It's not strictly a Christmas movie, but there's a good bit of Christmas in there.
 Watch on Amazon

-Christmas Cracker – Though it's not really a movie, this brief 1960 video offers archival footage showing us what a classic British Christmas is like.
+Christmas in Britain – Though it's not truly a movie, this brief 1960 video offers archival footage showing us what a classic British Christmas is like.
 Watch it on Amazon